learningnow-admin/brainbreak/README.md

 # Based Brainbreak Website

 A simple, ad-free website for sharing brain break activities.
-No trackers, no cookies, just helpful activities to energize and engage students.
+No trackers, no cookies, just helpful activities to energise and engage students.

 ## What is a Brain Break?

-Brain breaks are short mental or physical activities that help students refocus, energize, and prepare for learning.
+Brain breaks are short mental or physical activities that help students refocus, energise, and prepare for learning.
 They typically last 3-10 minutes and can involve movement, games, puzzles, or relaxation exercises.

 ## Acknowledgement